progit/progit/pl/09-git-internals/01-chapter9.markdown

     test tag

 Zauważ, że wpis rozpoczynający się od "object" wskazuje na sumą SHA-1 commitu który zatagowałeś.
-Zauważ również, że nie musi on wskazuwać na commit; możesz stworzyć etykietę dla każdego obiektu w Git.
+Zauważ również, że nie musi on wskazywać na commit; możesz stworzyć etykietę dla każdego obiektu w Git.
 Na przykład, w kodzie źródłowym Gita, opiekun projektu zamieścił publiczny klucz GPG, jako obiekt blob i następnie go otagował.
 Możesz zobaczyć zawartość tego klucz, po wykonaniu

 <!-- Notice that the object entry points to the commit SHA-1 value that you tagged.
 Also notice that it doesn’t need to point to a commit; you can tag any Git object.
 In the Git source code, for example, the maintainer has added their GPG public key as a blob object and then tagged it.
 You can view the public key by running -->